Got a question?

-A: You won’t have a provider number and so your patients won’t have access to a Medicare rebate which will affect your ability to work in a practice.
-You can avoid this by applying for an extension of training time while awaiting fellowship, that gives you a 12-week provider number in a WAGPET accredited practice.
-Extensions beyond those 12 weeks are possible but few.
-Please refer to the AGPT Extension of Training Time Policy.
+A: You won’t have a provider number which means your patients won’t have access to a Medicare rebate which will affect your ability to work in a practice.
+You can avoid this by applying for a one-off extension of training time while awaiting fellowship that gives you a 12-week extension and a Medicare provider number in a WAGPET-accredited practice.
+For more information, please refer to the AGPT Extension of Training Time Policy.

 Q: Where can I work while I am awaiting my fellowship paperwork?

 A: You can get a provider number to work in a general practice accredited by WAGPET against ACRRM or the RACGP standards.
 You cannot go on leave or get a provider number from another 3GA program.
-Please refer to the AGPT Extension of Training Time Policy.
+For more information, please refer to the AGPT Extension of Training Time Policy.

-Q: If I fail any of the exams, what happens?
+Q: What happens if I fail any of the exams?

 A: If you've complied with all the WAGPET training and education requirements, you may be eligible for additional assistance and extra training time to try again.
-If you haven't complied, we won't necessarily support you this way, and you may find yourself out of the program without a fellowship.
-Please refer to the AGPT Extension of Training Time Policy.
+If you haven’t complied with ongoing support and attempts to assist you, you may be withdrawn from the program for non-compliance.
+For more information, please refer to the AGPT Extension of Training Time Policy.

 Q: Can I start my AGPT on leave?

-A: No. You must have a job with either a hospital for the CCT/Hospital year, or a position approved by WAGPET in GPT1/PRRT1 or an ARST/AST.
-Without one of these positions, you will be withdrawn from the AGPT program and would need to apply for the following year.
-Please refer to the Training Obligations Policy.
+A: No. You must have a job with either a hospital for the CCT/Hospital year or a position approved by WAGPET in GPT1/PRRT1 or an ARST/AST.
+Without one of these positions, you will be withdrawn from the AGPT program and will need to apply for the following year.
+For more information, please refer to the AGPT Training Obligations Policy.

-A: Personal leave is limited to six months.
-Legislative leave is limited to three years if you are doing the FRACGP and four years if you are doing the FACRRM.
+Legislative leave is limited to three years if you are undertaking the FRACGP and four years if you are undertaking the FACRRM.
 When you have had this much leave you will be withdrawn from the AGPT, unless there are extenuating and unforeseen reasons to keep you in the program.
 You can reapply to join the AGPT program in the next intake.
 Please refer to the Leave Policy in the WAGPET GP Registrar Policy Handbook.

-A: To apply for leave, download the Application for Leave form, fill it out and email it to firstname.lastname@example.org.
-This will then be assessed by your training advisor, and we will be in touch to notify you of the outcome.
+A: To apply for leave, please download the Application for Leave form, fill it out and email it to email@example.com.
+This will then be assessed by your PTA and we will be in touch to notify you of the outcome.

 Q: I need to take category 1 leave part way through a semester.
 Do I need to redo the entire semester?

-A: The time you have already completed before going on leave is counted towards training time and so you do not redo the whole term.
+A: No, the time you have already completed before going on leave is counted towards training time.

 Q: Who approves my category 1 leave?
 Can I return to the same practice after leave?